J3rome/i3-multimonitor-workspace/README.md

 	23:3
 ```

 For example, when the user navigate to the workspace `2` using `modKey+2`, the daemon will bring up the workspaces `2`,`12` and `22` thus creating the effect of a `Multi Monitor Workspace`.
-Specifying the `strip_workspace_numbers` option in the i3 config will ensure that `2` is shown on each monitors instead of `2`, `12` and `22`.
 Since the daemon is listening to `WORKSPACE_FOCUS` events, there is no need to change keybindings (except for specific cases, see [i3 Configuration](#required-i3-configuration)).

-The biggest challenge is to keep all the individual workspaces opened even when there is no spawned window inside it. `i3` is built to clear the workspace when it's empty and the focus to the workspace is lost.
-To workaround this, we spawn dummy windows that are used as placeholders (This first version uses terminal windows as placeholders which is definitely not the most efficient solution, see [Known Issues](#known-issues) for more details).
+The biggest challenge is to keep all the individual workspaces opened even when there is no spawned window inside it. `i3` is built to clear a workspace when it's empty unfocused.
+To workaround this, we spawn dummy windows that are used as placeholders (This first version uses terminal windows as placeholders which is definitely not the most efficient solution, see [Known Issues](#limitations/known-issues) for more details).
+These placeholders are moved to the `scratchpad` when the `multimonitor workspace` is focused and moved back to the individual workspaces when it loose focus.